kateBea/Mikoto/README.md

   # Finally build the project
   cmake --build . --config Release

-  # and run the executable (if on Linux, the executable should be in build folder)
+  # and run the executable (on Linux, the executable should be in build folder)
   ./Mikoto
 ```